 Note that topics related to drug discovery and PK/PD modeling will likely be the focus of the upcoming R/Pharma conference.

-If you are interested in sponsoring the conference, you may either contact us at email@example.com or you can register as a sponsor using the Registration link.
-Sponsorship price is $4,000 and includes two tickets to the conference, a table at the conference furnished with 2 chairs and power setup in a location that will attract attended traffic, and your corporate logo listed on the conference website and conference program.
+If you are interested in sponsoring the conference, you may either contact us at firstname.lastname@example.org or you can register as a sponsor.
+Sponsorship price is $5,000 and includes a ticket to the conference, a table at the conference furnished with chairs and power setup in a location that will attract traffic, and your corporate logo listed on the conference website and conference program.
+In addition, sponsors will be given a five minute talk during the sponsor session to describe your company and discuss your work.

 Beth Atkinson, Mayo Clinic